ElWanderer/kOS_scripts/documentation/lib_ant_readme.md

 Functions for dealing with antennae.

-There is currently one main function intended to be called by boot/mission scripts: `extendAllAntennae()`.
-This will extend all antennae.
-This may be extended in future, in particular when it comes to implementing CommNet in KSP v1.2.
+There are currently two main functions intended to be called by boot/mission scripts: `extendAllAntennae()` and `retractAllAntennae()`.

 ### Requirements